Writing A Great Tagline

 Whether or not this edit referred to Lexus’ former achievements or continued to represent its consumers is hard to tell.
 After all, while the relentless pursuit of perfection is, by definition, an impossible hunt, it certainly seems more romantic than the truncated message.

 But this year Lexus changed their tag again.
-Lexus' new tagline is “Experience Amazing.”
-And what was once an extremely powerfully motivating life mantra has been watered down into pabulum.
+Lexus’ new tagline is “Experience Amazing.”
+And what was once an extremely powerfully motivating life mantra has been watered down into generic pabulum.

 Writing A Great Tagline

-Porsche warns us that, “There is no substitute.”
+warns us that, “There is no substitute.”

 BMW tempts us with, “The Ultimate Driving Machine.”

-reassures us, “For Life.”
+Volvo reassures us, “For Life.”

 Mercedes Benz promises, “The Best or Nothing.”

-Where's the learning you can apply to your business?
+Where’s the you can apply to your business?
 Simply put, while a good brand makes people feel good, a great brand makes people feel good about themselves.
 Just like the relentless pursuit of perfection!

 A Good Brand